How Do You Build a Quantum Circuit?

 This transpiled circuit is now prepared to be run.

-In this tutorial, we will select to execute the circuit using an estimator, which estimates approximately how many show will fit a given set of values.
+In this tutorial, we will select to execute the circuit using an estimator, which estimates approximately how many shows will fit a given set of values.

 We will use the Qiskit Aer simulator as our backend, with documentation linked here.